 Importance of a Product Price Adjustment

-Why is the Product Price Adjustment Policy in place?
+Why is the Adjustment Policy in place?

 This extended price policy as I like to call it is a good gesture in hopes of retaining customers who might be unhappy.

 I’ve heard of people who have gotten upset so they buy the product at the cheaper price and use the original receipt to return the first product.

-One of our best price adjustments was a Swordfish UV Filter System which we paid $157.99 plus tax then it went on sale for $89.99 plus tax the following week.
+One of our best adjustments was a Swordfish UV Filter System which we paid $157.99 plus tax then it went on sale for $89.99 plus tax the following week.

 So there you have it, saving more money in the budget!

 Discussion: What is the best Product Price Adjustment you have ever received?